Accepting new patients (614) 430-8022 7965 N High St, Suite 205

 Common Variable Immunodeficiency — CVID — is a primary immune deficiency in which the body cannot produce enough effective antibodies to fight infection.
 Patients with CVID typically experience repeated sinus, ear, and lung infections, often requiring multiple courses of antibiotics and sometimes hospitalization.
 Many patients have lived with CVID for years before being diagnosed, having been treated repeatedly for "frequent infections" without anyone identifying the underlying cause.

-CVID is the most common serious primary immunodeficiency in adults.
+CVID is one of the most common serious primary immunodeficiencies.
 While the name includes the word "common," that is relative — CVID is still considered a rare disease, which is part of why it is so often missed.
 Beyond infections, CVID can also involve autoimmune complications, gastrointestinal symptoms, and an increased risk of certain cancers, which makes early diagnosis and ongoing specialist care essential.

 When to consider evaluation